Lasercake/Lasercake/DEVELOPER_README.markdown

 -DUSE_BOOST_CXX11_LIBS=ON
 [plus above flags]

+make -j3

+Then `cpack -G DragNDrop` to create a DMG containing the .app (in a version that should start on other users' systems), a ReadMe, and an alias to /Applications for the user.

 Compilers: Those paths are right if using Macports Clang.
 If you have a new enough XCode, it should have a new enough Clang already.
 (I don't have the latest OS X to check.
 Apple keep including snapshot Clang versions, so